juliansgottfried/Dengue/README.md

 On the cluster:

-Place the repo into your scratch home directory so that the path to the directory is "scratch/$USER/Dengue/".
+In your scratch home directory, run "git clone https://github.com/juliansgottfried/Dengue.git".
 Renv should activate itself automatically.
 Run "bash set_up.sh".
 You will be asked for your email, and you may be asked to grant permission for some action.

 Next, on your computer: